pasapuroshini/Strivers-A2Z-Dsa-Sheet-Solutions/Sorting /InsertionSort.md

 Select an element in each iteration from unsorted array(using a loop) Place it in its corresponding position in sorted part and shift the remaining elements accordingly theinner loop basically shifts the elements using swapping.
+Divides the array into two parts sorted and unsorted and sorts the unsorted array in each iteration.

 ```java
 import java.util.*;